The Importance of Quality Control in Medical Writing

 What is a QC review?

-• Written language should accurately represent the source
+• Written language accurately represents the source

-You or your project manager should ensure the QC specialist understands the scope of the project and has enough time in the project timeline to complete a thorough review of the document before your reviewers see the first draft.
-If the time available for the QC review is less than the QC specialist expects to need, it is best to identify that sooner so you can investigate solutions.
-For example, you could divide the work among multiple QC specialists.
+You or your project manager should make sure the QC specialist understands the full scope of the project so they can plan enough time during the project timeline to complete a thorough review of the document before your reviewers see the first draft.

 QC Process